faircloth-lab/protocols/protocols-computer/assembly/polishing-with-pilon.rst

 #.
 Submit that job and let it run.
 It will take a fair amount of time (~18 hours to map something like 40 GB data)
 #.
 Once the job has run, you should have a directory ``bwa-aligned`` that contains the output bam file, the reads, and the assembly.
 Moving forward, we only need to care about the BAM file and the assembly.
 #.
-Running Pilon_ is pretty simple - it just needs to use a lot of RAM.
+Running Pilon_ is pretty simple - it just needs to use a lot of RAM (why we need to run it @qb2).
 We need to setup an appropriate ``qsub`` script for the run:

     .. code-block:: bash